 A comprehensive monitoring system will be established by the Commission to evaluate and measure progress on activities by the Member States and others involved in implementing the Strategy.
-This monitoring should take place at the different levels of governance at which objectives are set.

 The Commission, together with the Advisory Committee on Safety and Health at Work (ACSH), will develop a common system to collect and share information on the content of national strategies, the rate of achievement of their objectives and the effectiveness of the prevention structures.

-Moreover, the policy will be monitored by the Commission with the help of the existing statistical indicators used in the framework of ESAW and EODS projects, the Labour Force Survey (ESTAT) and the Working Conditions Surveys (Foundation for the Improvement of Living and Working Conditions).
+Moreover, the policy will be monitored by the Commission with the help of the existing statistical indicators used in the framework of ESAW and EODS projects, the Labour Force Survey and the Working Conditions Surveys.
 The Commission will also consider the possibility of developing new qualitative indicators to measure the efforts made on implementation of initiatives under national strategies.
-To foster further harmonisation of the ESAW and EODS statistics the Commission will launch preparatory work on a draft European Parliament and Council regulation on consolidation of methodologies and systematic transmission of statistics by Member States to the Commission.